The Faculty of Graduate Studies endorses the 2023 Ontario Council on Graduate Studies’ Principles for Graduate Supervision at Ontario Universities.

 Master’s thesis supervisory committees consist of a minimum of two faculty members appointed to the Faculty of Graduate Studies, at least one of whom must be from the program in which the student is enrolled, and who serves as the principal supervisor.

 In exceptional circumstances, and with the prior approval of the Dean, one additional member may be appointed who is not a member of the Faculty of Graduate Studies.
-Such recommendations are to be accompanied by a brief rationale and an up-to-date curriculum vitae, which should be attached to the Supervisor & Supervisory Committee Approval Form.
+Such recommendations should be sent to the FGS Associate Deans and be accompanied by a brief rationale and an up-to-date curriculum vitae, before submitting a request in the Supervisor & Supervisory Committee Approval Form.

-Recommendation for membership of a master’s thesis supervisory committee is formally initiated by the graduate program director via submission of a Supervisor & Supervisory Committee Approval Form.
-The Supervisor & Supervisory Committee Approval Form is to be used when recommending the establishment of a supervisory committee, adding members to an incomplete committee, and making changes to an existing committee.
+Recommendation for membership of a master’s thesis supervisory committee can be formally initiated by the student or Graduate Program Assistant, after consultation with your Graduate Program Director, via the Supervisor and Supervisory Committee portal.
+The Supervisor and Supervisory Committee Portal is to be used when recommending the establishment of a supervisory committee, adding members to an incomplete committee, and making changes to an existing committee.
 Final approval of supervisory committee membership recommendations rests with the Dean of the Faculty of Graduate Studies.

 The membership of each master’s thesis supervisory committee, including the Chair, must be recommended by the appropriate Graduate Program Director for approval and appointment by the Dean of Graduate Studies no later than the second term of study (or equivalent for part-time students) or, for students in the Graduate Program in Environmental Studies, by the end of the third term of study.